 After studying Communications and Information Studies at university, Sonia worked as a freelance Assistant Director and Production Manager in the film and television industry.

 Between working on drama and documentary productions for the BBC, Channel 4 and the British Film Institute, she volunteered with a number of international charities.
-This promoted a career change and she and began working on communications for charities and social enterprises.
+After almost a decade in the industry, she made a career change and and began working on communications for charities and social enterprises.

 Sonia now co-manages communications at SCT with Rhys.

 Having been involved with SCT for some time Sarah has witnessed first-hand the extraordinary drive and passion of an organisation dedicated to supporting people on their path to recovery.
-She is delighted to have been recently invited to be part of that.
+She is delighted to have been invited to be part of that.
 Sarah joined the board in September 2015.

 Sarah read law at Bristol University and following an early career at Shearman & Sterling LLP as a solicitor has held General Counsel and Head of Legal roles for General Electric and Siemens PLM in EMEA and UAE.
 As a lawyer in both private practice and in-house roles she has developed keen analytical skills and is used to working as part of a senior management team.